Schloss Kaltenberg: The castle today

 Since 1870 part of the König Ludwig Schlossbrauerei is housed in the Schloss Kaltenberg.
 Over 100,000 hectoliters of beer are produced there, about one-quarter to one-third of the company's total production.
 Prince Luitpold of Bavaria, CEO of the brewery, and his family currently reside in the castle.
 The castle also offers a ballroom for events as well as two restaurants.
-The castle is also host to a knights' tournament that draws over 10,000 visitors.
+Moreover the castle is host to the Kaltenberger Ritterturnier, a knights' tournament that draws over 100,000 visitors annually.